tearust/t-rust/docs/Oct2022_Seperate_TApps/harberger_auction_tapp.md

 TApp login is simplified, without the auth that required by [special_approval](special_approval.md).

-# Deposit

-End user will need to use TAppStore TApps tab , the  [approve_allowance_to_tapp](approve_allowance_to_tapp.md)  feature to add deposit.
-Maintainer need to pay deposit before he can pay anything in the maintainer tapp.

-For easier first-time-user ramp up, we are considering the [time based approval](special_approval.md#time-based-approval)

-# Refund

-User has [refund](refund.md) feature in the [Account component](harberger_auction_tapp.md#account-component).
-User can reduce or refund in full.
-Refund is sending this user deposit in this tapp (seat_auction_tapp) deposit back to the same user's TAppStore account.

-Refund can only be done within the TApp, not TAppStore.

- >
- > Question, what if the TApp has some bad behaivor logic that do not allow end user to refund?

 # Account component

 This account component can be show at the header.